 Rather than facility managers scrambling to alter HVAC schedules as plans change or running HVAC in empty auditoriums, theaters, and classrooms, Events2HVAC automates HVAC scheduling based on room schedules – no matter how many times they are adjusted.

-The average college classroom is empty 30-50% of the day, according to APPA research.
+APPA research has shown that the average college classroom is empty 30-50% of the day.
 That’s BEFORE COVID-19.
-In the 2020-2021 school year, that range is likely to be higher as some classes move online.
-Yet, most colleges run HVAC based on daily building schedules (6 am-10 pm), regardless of what is scheduled in the building.
-That's wasted energy.
+In the 2020-2021 school year, that range is likely to be higher as some classes are moved online.
+Yet, most colleges and universities run HVAC based on a daily building schedule (i.e. 6 am – 10 pm), regardless of what is scheduled in the building.
+That results in a lot of wasted energy.

 On top of that, colleges and universities report saving 2-6 hours/week in HVAC scheduling time when switching to Events2HVAC because they no longer need to enter building schedules or exception schedules for after-hours events.
 That’s 104-312 hours/year freed up for more important tasks.